Kolpashnikova/Sequence-Analysis-TIme-Use-Data-ATUS-/README.md

 To follow this tutotial:

--   change the directory to the location of the cloned directory
+-   change the directory to the location of cloned directory
 -   follow instructions in the code (R file is included)

 Funding: This project has received funding from the European Union’s